 For Fertility Road it was business as usual working with the couple and Marta Gutiérrez (International Fertility Case Manager) at Quirónsalud University Hospital to ensure the couple were kept updated with the progress of reopening and when they would be likely to head to Spain.

 Instead of meeting the couple in person the clinic spent the last couple of months in constant contact with the couple via email to keep them updated.
 In September the couple got to meet Dr. Antonio Gosalvez via a video call to discuss their medical history and to create their treatment plan.

-The International Patient team assisted Stacy and Kurt with booking a hotel, flights and preparing them for them and with the couple back from their first visit we wanted to find out a bit more about them and their journey so far.
+The International Patient team assisted Stacey and Kurt with booking a hotel, flights and preparing them for them and with the couple back from their first visit we wanted to find out a bit more about them and their journey so far.

-Stacy and Kurt will be under the care of Dr. Antonio Gosalvez who is a Specialist in Gynaecology and Obstetrics and Fertility Unit Director at Quirónsalud in Madrid and has been treating patients for the last 26 years.
+Stacey and Kurt will be under the care of Dr. Antonio Gosalvez who is a Specialist in Gynaecology and Obstetrics and Fertility Unit Director at Quirónsalud in Madrid and has been treating patients for the last 26 years.